Cryptorubic/rubic-widget/README.md

     rubicWidget.init(configuration);
 </script>
 ```

+> ⚠️ **You should enter tokens addresses in ethereum checksum format.** To avoid errors, copy the token address from a blockchain explorer, for example, [etherscan](https://etherscan.io/).

 You can customize the configuration parameters the way you want.
 Below is a description of the options available.

 ## Available configuration parameters